vdaas/vald/docs/user/architecture.md

 #### Vald Agent

 Vald Agent is the core of the Vald.
-By default Vald use [NGT](https://github.com/yahoojapan/NGT) to provide API for users to insert/update/delete/search vectors.
+By default Vald uses [NGT](https://github.com/yahoojapan/NGT) to provide API for users to insert/update/delete/search vectors.

 Each Vald Agent pod holds different high dimensional vector data space, which is constructed by insert/update vectors for searching approximate vectors.